 Please come to the pre-employment test prepared with:

-To reserve a space, please contact Meredith Stille Assistant Director of Aquatics.
+To schedule a pre-employment skills test, please contact Meredith Stille Assistant Director of Aquatics.

 If offered a position, you will need to provide proof of your eligibility to work in the U.S. Various documents can be used to verify your eligibility to work in the U.S. Most frequently, persons offered a postion will show an ORIGINAL